fuzzylogicxx/fuzzylogic/posts/displaying-tables-on-narrow-screens.md

 draft: true

 ---
 Responsive design for tables is tricky.
 Sure, you can just make the table’s container horizontally scrollable but that’s more a developer convenience than a great user experience.
-And if you then try to do something more clever, you can run into challenges [as I have learned in the past](https://fuzzylogic.me/posts/tables-and-pseudo-tables-lessons-and-tactics/).
+And if you instead try to do something more clever, you can run into challenges [as I have learned in the past](https://fuzzylogic.me/posts/tables-and-pseudo-tables-lessons-and-tactics/).

+But still, we should strive to come up with good user experiences, and feasible technical solutions to support them.

-I was interested to read Erik Kennedy’s [_The best way to display tables on mobile_](https://ckarchive.com/b/75u7h8hk4mne3)
+I was interested to read Erik Kennedy’s recent newsletter on [_The best way to display tables on mobile_](https://ckarchive.com/b/75u7h8hk4mne3)

 Erik suggests three different approaches.